bluprnt2/my_depot/api/README.md

 In order to have the submodule loaded by git run:
 `git submodule update --init --recursive`

 Edit the server.php file:  It should contain a password variable near the top.
-Modify them to match our MySQL setup. __Do not keep the password in the file when committing changes to the public repository!__
+Modify them to match our MySQL setup. __Do not keep the password in the file when committing changes to the public repository!
+(Yes, I've made the mistake a couple of times too...
+Eventually it will be changed)__

 ### Starting the two servers:
 Run the following from the root directory: